350 W. Wilson Rd., Pahrump, Nevada 89048

 About an Hour Outside of Las Vegas, Desert Greens is a Quiet, Gated 55+ Community with Manufactured Homes, a Clubhouse, a Golf Course and an Active Social Calendar

-Desert Greens offers two models that have between 1,041 to 1,222 feet of living space.
-Most dwellings have two bedrooms, two baths, a carport, a pitched roof and a porch.
+Models have from 1,022 to 2,600 feet of living space and most have two bedrooms, two baths, a carport, a pitched roof and a porch.
 Cathedral ceilings and maple-finished kitchen cabinets, wood or laminate floors, awnings, and central HVAC units are common.
 Exteriors are mostly tan and white.
 Trees are few and far between - landscaping consists primarily of decorative rocks and small bushes.

 The 6,000 square foot clubhouse has a billiards room, a communal kitchen, a lounge, a library, computer work stations, a big screen TV, an art studio, and an exercise room.
 Outside, neighbors enjoy a covered patio, a barbecue, a swimming pool, a heated spa, a bocce ball court, and a horseshoe pit.
 The community's nine-hole golf course includes a putting green.
 The social calendar is filled with cookouts, pub nights, exercise classes, craft fairs, athletic tournaments, and pancake breakfasts.